Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Discussions and Limitations

 \section{Discussions and Limitations}

-While \sys provides a robust framework for enhancing multi-turn agents, we acknowledge several limitations and future directions.
+We discuss limitations and future directions of \sys.
 Our TTS experiments are limited to $N=16$ parallel rollouts due to budget constraints.
 As our results in \autoref{fig:tts_curve} suggest that performance gains scale with $N$, exploring this behavior with a larger number of rollouts could more conclusively demonstrate the benefits of diversity preservation.
 Additionally, our end-to-end rollout strategy could be enhanced by incorporating more sophisticated search techniques like Tree-of-Thought~\citep{yao2023tree} or solution merging methods~\citep{luong2025advanced} to explore the solution space more effectively.

-Furthermore, due to computational resource constraints, our current implementation of \sys is based on offline preference learning.
-However, the core principle of entropy regularization can be extended to an online reinforcement learning setting.
-In such a setup, one could explicitly reward the agent for generating diverse trajectories, potentially leading to even more robust policies.
-We leave this extension to online RL as a promising direction for future work.
-Finally, although validated on software engineering, \sys is task-agnostic and could be applied to other complex reasoning domains like competitive mathematics or scientific discovery.
-We hope our work encourages further exploration into diversity-preserving alignment for building more capable and robust LLM agents.
+Third, due to computational constraints, the current \sys implementation adopts an offline preference learning setting.
+However, the proposed entropy-regularized preference learning framework naturally extends to online iterative settings, as in ~\citet{xiong2023iterative, guo2024direct}.
+Future work could investigate online versions of \sys-DPO and \sys-KTO, where the explicit diversity incentive may be crucially important for preventing mode collapse during repeated rounds of data collection and policy updates.

+Finally, our framework extends naturally to scientific discovery domains such as molecular design~\citep{hou2025novo} and 3D structure prediction~\citep{jiao20243d}, which require generating diverse portfolios of candidates.
+In these scenarios, \sys can help navigate vast search spaces to uncover novel solutions, preventing the convergence to local optima common in standard preference learning.